In order to reflect upon the Qur’ān, it is vital to recite calmly and wholeheartedly.

 Have you ever wondered what it would be like to hear the Prophet ﷺ recite the Qur’ān?
 His companion al-Barā’ b. ʿĀzib (raḍiy Allāhu ʿanhu) said, “I heard the Messenger of Allah ﷺ reciting والتين والزيتون in ʿIshā’ and I have never heard anyone who had a better voice or recitation than his” (Bukhārī).

-Moreover, the spiritual intensity of his recitation is indicated in the following ḥadīth: “Allah does not listen to anything as He listens to the recitation of the Qur’ān by a Prophet who recites the Qur’ān audibly and melodiously” (Bukhārī).
+The spiritual intensity of his recitation is indicated in the following ḥadīth: “Allah does not listen to anything as He listens to the recitation of the Qur’ān by a Prophet who recites the Qur’ān audibly and melodiously” (Bukhārī).

 Numerous accounts from the companions give us a glimpse into their relationship with the Qur’ān and their beautiful recitation of it.